DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$third-party`: Ensures that resources from a domain are only blocked if you're not visiting the domain itself.
 * `$~third-party`: Ensures that resources from a domain are only blocked if you're visiting the domain itself.
 * `$domain=`: Ensures that resources from a domain are only blocked if you're visiting a specified website.
-* `$sitekey=`: Ensures that resources from a domain are only blocked if you're visiting one of the websites that use a specific Base64 public key.
 * `$generichide`: Prevents all non-domain-specific (a.k.a. generic) hiding entries from working on a website.
 On Nano/uBO it prevents *all* non-domain-specific entries from working.
 * `$script`: Blocks resources from domains or parts thereof from being loaded, but only if it's a script, e.g. a JavaScript runtime.
 * `$csp`: Inserts additional *Content Security Policies* into the page.